zcaceres/MPC/Student-Handbook/StudentHandbook.md

 One Third: Subject Review or Essay
 One Third: Course Final Evaluation (designed and agreed to by Tutor and Students)

-Each of these components is graded three ways.

-One Third: Student’s Evaluation
-One Third: Tutor’s Evaluation
-One Third: Peer Evaluation

-We use participatory grading for MPCafé.
-Students evaluate themselves for one third of their grade in each area.
-Peers (or the MPCafé crowd) evaluate students for an additional third.
-The tutor from the program evaluates students for the final one third.
+We use participatory grading:
+Students receive a grade from peers on their writing.
+Students receive a grade from the MPCafé crowd.

 Final evaluations are graded according to the rubric set when the course is initially designed.